 What are some of the risks?

-One of the key risks to be aware of when trading US shares is that you may not have the same level of knowledge and expertise as you have when trading NZX shares.
-Investing in an area, industry or country which you know little about is always risky, so it always pays to make sure you know what you’re getting yourself into.
+One of the key risks to be aware of is that you may not have the same level of knowledge and expertise as you have when trading NZX shares.
+Investing in an area, industry or country which you know little about is always risky, so it pays to make sure you know what you’re getting yourself into.